Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Sleeping Comfort 4.1 Good for short stays.
+Sleeping Comfort 4.1 Works well for short stays, less so for extended hosting.

-Value 4.8 Excellent style for the money.
+Value 4.8 Excellent style-to-price ratio in the sleeper category.

-Overall 4.3 Best for modern apartments and young buyers.
+Overall 4.3 Best value for modern apartments.

 IKEA Friheten Sleeper Sectional

-Our Testing Experience:
+Our Testing Experience

 Pros & Cons